 The Regal Theatre/Cinema may look like a stunning art deco building from the outside, but never judge a book by its cover.
 Fitted with all the very latest digital projection equipment, this cinema is anything but outdated.
 Officially opening its doors in 1937 and still showing films and live performances today, you won’t want to miss the gorgeous architecture, the stunning murals on the walls and the celebration of the arts.

-Tenbury Wells sports an incredible selection of independent shops and retailers with anything you could dream of; gifts, chocolates, fine clothes, a fishmonger and so many more.
+Tenbury Wells sports an incredible selection of independent shops and retailers with anything you could dream of on offer; gifts, chocolates, fine clothes, a fishmonger and so many more.
 Wandering through the streets make sure to take in the beautiful timber-beamed buildings in and amongst the shopping streets and markets.

 A special mention goes to Tenbury Well’s own ‘Willy Wonka’.
 Mr Thoms is a shop serving handmade sweets, chocolates and bakery items made onsite.
 He even has his own chocolate factory!
 Everything from doughnuts to truffles to hot chocolate bombs, the delicious goodies up for grabs are second to none.